When talking about something as simple as “how to attach patches” is interesting to see how many different ways of getting the job done.

 While Nathan is using a white dress blues jacket, Andrew Hardy teach how to hand sew navy chevrons to a blue one.

-An outstanding video for this specific matter is the one made by EMBROSOFT called “How to sew on a patch (by hand) where they sew a UK flag on a white t-shirt sleeve.
+An outstanding video for this specific matter is the one called “How to sew on a patch (by hand).
+In this video produced by EMBROSOFT, they sew a UK flag on a white t-shirt sleeve.

 Warning, the video is made without any voice over or life narration but with subtitles and a nice video edition which, along with the soft funny music, makes it entertaining.

-To sew a patch to a hat with a sewing machine can be kind of tricky but the video Sewing an embroidered patch on a hat,has a lot of cool tips.
+Sewing an embroidered patch on a hat with a sewing machine can be kind of tricky.
+Luckely, this video has a lot of cool tips.

 Hand sewing patches on shoes was a pain in the ass until this dude made this awesome video about the topic unveiling the unknown hacks of this beautiful art.

-In another video, the same host shows how to attach a patch to a shoe by using shoe cement to the patch and an iron in order to emulate the effect of an iron-on patch.
+In another video, the same host shows how to attach a patch to a shoe by using shoe cement.

 Nonetheless, the easiest way of solving this problem is by buying self-adhesive mini-patches.